-Another notable feature of Semantic-UI is that it is integrated with a dizzying array of third party libraries.
-So much so, in fact, that you probably won’t need to use any others.
+Another notable feature of Fomantic-UI is that it is integrated with a dizzying array of third party libraries.
+So much so, in fact, that you probably won't need to use any others.
 Therefore, the development process is a bit easier and more streamlined.

-- Small file sizes and minimal load times because you can load only the components that you need; each has its own JS file and stylesheet
+- Small file sizes and minimal load times because you can load only the components that you need; each has its own JS file and style sheet.

-- Versatile elements make for easy customization
+- Versatile elements make for easy customization.

-- Very large packages when compared to Foundation and Bootstrap
+- Very large packages when compared to Foundation and Bootstrap.

-- Those with more complex design and development needs may find this framework lacking
+- Those with more complex design and development needs may find this framework lacking.

 Ideal for: Beginners and those who want a lightweight, nimble framework.